Robots fit for the toughest missions

 Osiris combines the best features of drones and climbing robots in challenging tasks such as wind turbine blade inspection.
-Drones offer flexible stand-off inspection, but their utility is limited by an inability to achieve secure contact with structures, ruling out contact-based Non-Destructive Testing techniques such as active thermography and ultrasound.
+Drones offer flexible stand-off inspection, but their inability to achieve secure contact with structures limits their potential for contact-based Non-Destructive Testing techniques such as active thermography and ultrasound.
 Climbing robots offer constant contact with the target structure, but access requires placement and retrieval by a human, obviating the risk alleviation and time-saving benefits.
 Osiris operates as both a drone and a climbing robot, with an ability to transition between the two modes, and therefore offers the benefits of each without its inherent limitations.

 £ invested by MoD

 products in the pipeline